 DUI Attorney in Gwinnett County

 The legal team is very experienced in defending DUI cases that originated at a roadside checkpoint.
-After 20 years of dedication to defending DUI cases, the firm has developed strong resources to apply to your case.
+After more than 20 years of dedication to defending DUI cases, the firm has developed strong resources to apply to your case.
 No matter what the situation, the firm can analyze the situation and determine how to move forward with your defense.

 Get legal representation as soon as possible after the arrest to avoid the problems that can result when you allow questioning by law enforcement without an attorney present.
 What you say definitely will be used against you in court.
 With a DUI attorney from the firm protecting your rights, you increase the chances of a positive outcome in your case.

 Contact a Gwinnett County DUI attorney at once if you have been arrested and charged with a DUI offense after being stopped at a roadside checkpoint in Lawrenceville or other part of Gwinnett County.